← Back to Topics

 Image by Lee C, Debnath D, Whitburn T, Farrugia M, Gonzalez F CC BY 2.0 · Source

 A 45-year-old male with a known history of Blue Rubber Bleb Naevus Syndrome, characterised by recurrent gastrointestinal bleeding and multiple cutaneous vascular lesions, presents to the emergency department with acute onset severe, colicky abdominal pain, nausea, and vomiting.
 On examination, his abdomen is distended and diffusely tender with reduced bowel sounds.
 Vital signs are within normal limits.
 An urgent abdominal CT scan is performed.
-Considering the patient's history, acute presentation, and the findings on the abdominal CT scan, what is the most appropriate immediate management strategy?
+Based on the clinical presentation and the findings demonstrated in the image, what is the most appropriate immediate next step in management?

 Mark this as a high-quality question